oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

 5. Step 5: Generating records

-    Records for your dataset are generated.
-You will have to wait for approx. 20-30 minutes.
+    Records for your dataset will be generated.
+You will have to wait for approx. 30 minutes.
 You can track the progress in top right corner.

     ![](./images/lab2_019.png " ")

 6. Step 6: Review your dataset

-    You can see that there were 4881 records generated, none of them labeled yet.
+    When finished, you can review the result of the records generation activity.
+For example, you can see that there were 4881 records generated, none of them have been labeled yet.

     ![](./images/lab2_020.png " ")

-    You can switch between **Data records** and **Gallery view**
+    You can switch between **Data records** and **Gallery view** details.

     ![](./images/lab2_021.png " ")

 7. Step 7: Open Data Labeling tool and set labels manually

-    You can click on the first image and Data Labeling tool will open.
-Since the first image is from PNEUMONIA folder, you can label it as **PNEUMONIA**.
+    You can click on the first image and **Data Labeling** tool will open.
+Since the first image is from *PNEUMONIA* folder, you should label it as *PNEUMONIA*.

     Click **Save & next** and continue with manual labeling process.

     ![](./images/lab2_023.png " ")

     When you're done with labeling, exit by clicking **Cancel**.
-You can now see how many records have been labeled.
-1 out of 4881 records in our example below.
+You can now check how many records have been labeled.
+In our example, only 1 out of 4881 records.

     ![](./images/lab2_024.png " ")